 Tall, snowy white and handsome, Central Oregon’s most-eligible ski gem, Mt.
 Bachelor, rises impressively above the high desert’s lava beds and pine forests, gazing longingly north to the Three Sisters’ playing-hard-to-get peaks.
-With seven high-speed quads serving the highest-elevation ski runs in Oregon, at over 9,000 feet, Bachelor’s world-class, inviting expanse reveals that this family-friendly resort boasts more than just rugged good looks.
+With eight high-speed quads serving the highest-elevation ski runs in Oregon at over 9,000 feet, Bachelor’s world-class, inviting expanse reveals that this family-friendly resort boasts more than just rugged good looks.

 It’s a surreal canvas — untamed Central Cascades contrasted with classic bluebird skies and arid, crisp, high elevations.
 Here you’ll find some of the lightest, driest snow west of the Rockies, soaked in desert sunshine.
 Yep, ski and snowboard heaven.

 My own Bachelor memories run deep, beginning at the age of 8 with a family trip that transported me from the blue ice of the Adirondacks to Bachelor’s vastness.
 Back then my smaller skiing self struggled to keep moving through seemingly bottomless powder that had miraculously arrived overnight.
 What I didn’t realize then was that Bachelor’s sunny disposition and signature skiing would have me returning again and again over the years.